jshinb/Metabolomic_BrainStructures_ZP/README.md

 ## Modifications
 1. 2025-11-13: Created a script for generating correlation plots
+2. 2025-11-14: Added scripts to generate correlation plots and lipidPC-loading tables

+## To-Do
-2. PCA of brain-WM associated lipids - what are the significantly loaded metabolites?
+1. PCA of brain-WM associated lipids - what are the significantly loaded metabolites?
-3.
+2.